troglobit/finit/README.md

 scripts to provide a swift [system bootstrap](doc/bootstrap.md) written entirely in C.

-Configuration is read from [/etc/finit.conf](doc/config.md#etcfinitconf) which details kernel modules to load, services and TTYs to start.
-When the initial [bootstrap](doc/bootstrap.md) is done, including setting up networking, all services in [/etc/finit.d/](doc/config.md#etcfinitd) and the familiar [/etc/rc.local](#runparts--etcrclocal) are started.
+The system configuration can be read from either the traditional single file, [/etc/finit.conf](doc/config.md#etcfinitconf) and/or from small per-service files in [/etc/finit.d/](doc/config.md#etcfinitd).
+These files detail kernel modules to load, bootstrap tasks, services and TTYs to start.
+When initial [bootstrap](doc/bootstrap.md) is done, including setting up networking, all services the configured runlevel are started, followed by running the familiar [/etc/rc.local](#runparts--etcrclocal) script.

 **Example /etc/finit.conf:**